Hilbert's thirteenth problem: Introduction

-William Rowan Hamilton showed in 1836 that every seventh-degree equation can be reduced via radicals to the form $x^7 + ax^3 + bx^2 + cx + 1 = 0$.
+Using the methods pioneered by Ehrenfried Walther von Tschirnhaus (1683), Erland Samuel Bring (1786), and George Jerrard (1834), William Rowan Hamilton showed in 1836 that every seventh-degree equation can be reduced via radicals to the form $x^7 + ax^3 + bx^2 + cx + 1 = 0$.

 Regarding this equation, Hilbert asked whether its solution, x, considered as a function of the three variables a, b and c, can be expressed as the composition of a finite number of two-variable functions.